vecma-project/VECMAtk/VECMAtk_static_tutorials/Tutorial_Links.md

 4. [**EasyVVUQ-QCGPJ**](https://easyvvuq-qcgpj.readthedocs.io/en/plugin/#) is a lightweight plugin for parallelization of EasyVVUQ with the QCG-PilotJob mechanism.
 To learn more, please see the tutorial example here.

 5. [**MUSCLE3**](https://muscle3.readthedocs.io/) is the third incarnation of the Multiscale Coupling Library and Environment.

+   - [ISR3D]() is the 3D in-stent restenosis application aiming to simulate smooth muscle cells (SMC) proliferation and restenosis process as a complication after coronary stenting procedure.
+It is a fully coupled 3D multiscale model, which includes several single-scale submodels as well as utility modules which facilitate communication between the submodels.